Top 9 Renovations to Increase Home Value in 2025

 • Walk-in closets

-• Adding more prep space to kitchens
+• Additional prep space for kitchens

 If you can’t add more space to the home, make it more functional by converting unused spaces.
 Consider turning an unused home office into a bedroom or reworking an unused living room into a flex space.

-3. Luxurious bathrooms
+3. Upgrade to luxurious bathrooms

 Consider upgrades such as rain shower heads, double-sink vanities, extra storage, soaking tubs, and anything else that contributes to a modern, spa-like experience.